-The NuCypher network uses the Umbral threshold proxy re-encryption scheme to provide cryptographic access controls for distributed apps and protocols.
+Under the hood, the NuCypher network uses the Umbral threshold proxy re-encryption scheme to provide cryptographic access control.

 1. Alice, the data owner, grants access to her encrypted data to anyone she wants by creating a policy and uploading it to the NuCypher network.

 3. Each policy created by Alice has an associated encryption key, which can be used by any entity (Enrico) to encrypt data on Alice’s behalf.
 This entity could be an IoT device in her car, a collaborator assigned the task of writing data to her policy, or even a third-party creating data that belongs to her – for example, a lab analyzing medical tests.
 The resulting encrypted data can be uploaded to IPFS, Swarm, S3, or any other storage layer.

 4. Bob, a data recipient, obtains the encrypted data from the storage layer and sends an access request to the NuCypher network.
 If the policy is satisfied, the data is re-encrypted to his public key and he can decrypt it with his private key.

 More detailed information:

 “NuCypher - A proxy re-encryption network to empower privacy in decentralized systems” by Michael Egorov, David Nuñez, and MacLane Wilkison - NuCypher

 “NuCypher - Mining & Staking Economics” by Michael Egorov, MacLane Wilkison - NuCypher

 “Umbral A Threshold Proxy Re-Encryption Scheme” by David Nuñez - NuCypher

 NuCypher is currently in the Alpha development stage and is not intended for use in production.